0xpeti/position-size-calculator/README.md

 # Trading Position Size Calculator
 It's a simple tool for trading.
-It calculates the optimal position size based on your risk, entry, and stop levels.
-Do your own research; no financial advice, blablabla.
+Among other things, it calculates the optimal position size based on your risk, entry, and stop levels.

+*Do your own research; no financial advice, blablabla.*

 ## What it Does
 - Adds a handy position size calculator bar to the websites of Bybit and Binance trading platforms.